 You may require financial assistance from Pepper Money if you are having difficulty meeting your financial obligations (like paying bills or repayments on your loan or credit card).
 This can occur for a variety of reasons, including:

 - unemployment or a reduction of income;

 - natural disasters such as bushfires, floods and cyclones;

 - a death in the family or other significant life event or

 - an increase in other bills or expenditures.

-Pepper’s approach to hardship
+Pepper’s approach to financial assistance

 During our discussions with you we will assess your request based on the reason for your hardship and ask you questions designed to assist us with our assessment.
 These may include:

 - What the reason is for your notice of hardship?

 - Your potential to make any loan repayments, and if so when will you commence these?